 - Added to a segment

 Segments are defined by a set of conditions, and will thus grow as new people meet the conditions and shrink when certain people no longer do; triggering a flow based on when someone new is added to a segment will allow you to ensure everyone meeting a certain set of conditions will get queued up for this flow.
 This can be useful for when you want to use multiple actions to trigger a flow.
-Keep in mind, however, that even if someone exits a segment when they don't meet the condition anymore and then enters the segment again a later date -- segment-triggered flows cannot be sent to the same person more than once.
+Keep in mind, however, that even if someone exits a segment when they don't meet the condition anymore and then enters the segment again at a later date -- segment-triggered flows cannot be sent to the same person more than once.
 So segment-triggered flows cannot be used to automate order-related follow up emails or any other emails you might want someone to receive more than once.

 - Takes an action